LinuxLibrary/ansible/README.md

 # Automation through Ansible
-This repository contains information, notes and configuration details which can be usefull to learn ANSIBLE.
+This repository contains information, notes and configuration details which can be useful to learn ANSIBLE.
 Ansible is a free software platform for co -nfiguring and managing computers.
 It combines multi-node software deployme -nt, ad hoc task execution, and configuration management.
 It manages nodes over SSH or PowerShell and requires Python (2.4 or later) to be installed on